MhmdSAbdlh/NBA/README.md

 Features:
 * Ranking
 * Percentage of win
-* Points behind upper
+* Games behind upper
-* Points behind top team
+* Games behind top team
 * Available ranking for each team
 * Final ranking if it is possible
-* Status(Qualify to CL-EL or Relegate)
+* Status(Qualify to Playoffs & Play-In tournament)

 Created and Designed by MhmdSAbdlh